-For every module the instructor will run an optional online session to discuss the solutions of the proposed exercises and other questions posed by the students.
-Solutions to the module exercises will be posted on the eLearning site.
+For every module the instructor will run optional online sessions to discuss the solutions of the proposed exercises and other questions posed by the students.
+Solutions to the module exercises will be posted on Canvas.
 Assignments will be posted there too.

-We will use the Discussions/Forum facility on Canvas.
+We will use the Discussion Board facility in Canvas.
 If you have a question or comment about the course material, post it to the relevant Discussion topic, where we can all access it and make a response.

-- The instructor will generally let Discussions flow between the students in each group, except where key points seem to need resolution. - Any general Discussion items or questions, on the study guide and notes, can be posted to the other Discussion areas.
+The instructor will generally let discussions flow between the students in each group, except where key points need resolution.